Special Educational Needs and Disability (SEND)

 The Academy is also able to access other specialist services through its involvement in Early Help, Child in Need (CIN), Child Protection (CP), and Multi-Agency meetings.

 Barnes Wallis Academy is accessible to wheelchairs, and has a lift in the main building.

 Disabled changing and toilet facilities are available.

 Support for parents whose first language is not English can be gained from the Local Authority’s EAL Consultant.
 For further information, please follow the link:

 How are students included in activities outside the classroom including trips?

-All students with SEND are able to access all of the school’s activities, including extra-curricular activities.
-Parents are involved in planning activities and trips via consent letters.
+All students with SEND are able, and indeed encouraged to access all of the school’s activities, including extra-curricular activities.
+Parents are involved in planning activities and trips via consent letters and on MCAS.

 What training have the staff supporting students with SEN had, or what are they expected to have?

-Training is planned to help differentiation to all learning needs.
+Training is planned to help differentiation to cater to all learning needs.
 Disability Awareness Training is updated regularly.
 The SEND team have regular meetings to share good practice and receive any specialist training deemed appropriate, including;